 The persisting rise in unemployment, high population growth and low entrepreneurial intention especially among Nigerian graduates has become a major concern to government and other stakeholders.
-Statistic indicated that unemployment increased from 19.7% in the 3rd quarter 2016 to 21.0% in the 4thquarter of same year, while employability status of Nigerian university graduate is 36.26%, the Nigerian population rose from 184.6 million as of 2016 to 188,906,160 as at 2017.
-The level of entrepreneurial intention is 44% based on GEM 2017 sub-Saharan African ranking which is low in comparing to other African countries like Angola, Botswana, and Malawi with 70,72 and 70 respectively.
-This could be the reasons behind the inclusion of entrepreneurship education into Nigeria tertiary education system in 2007/2008 academic year.
-In view of this, there has been an increased study on factors that affects entrepreneurial intention especially in developed economies.
-Some of these studies includes entrepreneurship education (Daniela, et al., 2015; Peter & Moses, 2014; Mohammed, 2013), entrepreneurial orientation (Boltone, 2012; Boltone & Lane, 2012; Koe, 2016) environmental factors (Fini et al., 2009; Sadeghi et al., 2013) among others.
+Statistic indicated that unemployment increased from 19.7% in the 3rd quarter 2016 to 21.0% in the 4thquarter of same year (NBS 2017), while employability status of Nigerian university graduate is 36.26% based on (STUTERN Report 2016), the Nigerian population rises from 184.6 million as of 2016 to 188,906,160 as at 2017 (NBS, 2017) and the level of entrepreneurial intention is 44% based on GEM 2017 Sub-Saharan African ranking which is low in comparing to other African countries like Angola, Botswana, and Malawi with 70, 72, and 70 respectively.
+This could be the reasons behind the inclusion of entrepreneurship education into Nigeria tertiary education system in 2007\ 2008.
+Norman, Douglas, Takaruza and Morgen (2016) posited that the world currently requires people with creative, complex and diversified entrepreneurial knowledge and skills to answer to the twin challenges of shrinking economics and unemployment.

+In view of this, there have been an increase studies on factors that affects entrepreneurial intention especially in developed economies.
+Some of these studies includes entrepreneurship education (Daniela, Rainer, Norbert, & Birgit, 2015; Peter & Moses, 2014; Muhammad, 2013), entrepreneurial orientation (Boltone, 2012; Boltone & Lane 2012Koe, 2016) environmental factors (Fini et al., 2009; Sadeghi et al. 2013) among others.

-However, with all the reported growth in the number of studies, there appears to be very little study about entrepreneurship education in Africa, particularly in sub-Saharan Africa, and inconsistencies of research findings (Ajetunmobi & Ademola, 2014; Akande & Alabi, 2015) specifically in northern Nigeria (Nuhu, et al., 2016).
-Many researchers provide evidences of positive relationships between entrepreneurship education and entrepreneurial intention while some studies in this area differ considerably.
-Idogho & Ainabor (2011), Ojeifo (2012), Famous & Okafor (2010), Baba (2014), Ekundayo & Babatunde (2014), Emmanuel, et al. (2012) and Ooi & Nasiru (2015), found that entrepreneurship education as a means of developing entrepreneurial skills and potentials of students had a positive relationship with the entrepreneurial intention while others like Abiodun, et al. (2015), Ksenija, et al. (2015) and Mohammed (2013), reported that entrepreneurship education have no significant impact on the entrepreneurship skills and potentials of students.
+However, with all the reported growth in the number of studies on factors effecting entrepreneurship intention worldwide, there appears to be very little study about entrepreneurship education in Africa, particularly in the sub-Saharan Africa, including Nigeria and also inconsistencies of research findings (Ajetunmobi & Ademola, 2014; Akande & Alabi, 2015) and specifically northern Nigeria (Nuhu, Loon & Bello, 2016).
+Many researchers provide evidences of positive relationship between entrepreneurship education and entrepreneurial intention and there are others whose studies in this area generally differ considerably.
+For instance, (Idogho & Ainabor, 2011; Ojeifo 2012; Famous & Okafor, 2010; Baba, 2014; Ekundayo and Babatunde, 2014; Emmanuel, Adejoke, Olugbenga &

+Islamic University Multidisciplinary JournalIUMJ, vol. 6 (5), 2019

-Moreover, Nuhu, et al. (2016) in their systemic review of entrepreneurship education literature drew the sample of 213 studies from 5 different online data bases and reported that all the regions in the Northern part of Nigeria (North-Central, North-East and North-West) are under researched with 5.2% as the least in that part and 11.7% as the highest (North-Central).
-Consequently, Baron & Kenny (1986), reported that when a weak or inconsistent relationship exist between independent and dependent variables, a typical moderating variable can be introduced.
-As such, this study would employ entrepreneurial orientation to moderate the relationship between entrepreneurship education and entrepreneurial intention among the Federal University Dutse (FUD) students.
-It is against this background the following hypothesis was formulated to guide the study.
+Olatunde, 2012; Ooi & Nasiru, 2015) found that entrepreneurship education as a means of developing entrepreneurial skills and potentials of students had a positive relationship with the entrepreneurial intention while others like; (Abiodun, Isaac & Titilayo, 2015; Ksenija, Irena & Dina, 2015; Muhammad, 2013) reported entrepreneurship education have no significant impact on the entrepreneurship skills and potentials of students.
+Moreover, Nuhu, et al. (2016) in their systemic review of entrepreneurship education literature draw the sample of 213 studies from 5 different online data base and reported that All the regions in the northern parts (Northcentral, north-east, north-west) are under researched with 5.2% as the least in that part and 11.7% as the highest (north-central).
+Consequently, as suggested by (Baron & Kenny 1986), when there is weak or inconsistent relationships exist between independent and dependent variables, a typical moderating variable can be introduced.
+As such this study would employ entrepreneurial orientation to moderate the relationship between entrepreneurship education and entrepreneurial intention among Federal university Dutse (FUD) students.
+It is against this background the following hypothesis where formulated to guide the study.